FORCE NOT NULL|

 NULL values can be specified using the special key word

 _null_.
-Values that do not look like identifiers or digit strings must be double quoted.
+Values that do not look like identifiers or digit strings must be single-quoted.
+(To include a single quote in a value, write it twice.
+Escape-string-style backslash escapes are allowed in the string, too.)

 Create an index named